bitwarden/authenticator-android/README.md

     This can then be mapped to a set of keys by navigating to `Android Studio > Preferences` and editing the macro under `Keymap` (ex : shift + command + s).

+    Please avoid mixing formatting and logical changes in the same commit/PR.
+When possible, fix any large formatting issues in a separate PR before opening one to make logical changes to the same code.
+This helps others focus on the meaningful code changes when reviewing the code.

 ## Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `main` branch.
 Learn more about how to contribute by reading the [Contributing Guidelines](https://contributing.bitwarden.com/contributing/).
 Check out the [Contributing Documentation](https://contributing.bitwarden.com/) for how to get started with your first contribution.